-In recent years, interest-only home loans accounted for around 40% of all outstanding Australian mortgages, before regulatory bodies introduced measures to slow down this form of lending.
+In recent years, interest-only home loans accounted for around 40% of all outstanding Australian mortgages.

 Source: Digital Finance Analytics, The Project